bsloan666/spectral_similarity/README.md

 # spectral_similarity
 Python implementation of provisional SSI

-One unpacked it should be possible to enter the top-level source directory and type:
+Once unpacked it should be possible to enter the top-level source directory and type:

 python ./test_illuminant.py resources/emitters/generic_led_cool.json